-Gatland's selections not based on form
+Gatland's selections 'not based on form'

 The Lions enjoyed some big scores in their warm-up games but scored just two tries, from hookers Luke Cowan-Dickie and Ken Owens, in the three contests against South Africa.

-"You could play South Africa's game-plan against the Sharks or someone like that and whenever you get however many points up you're winning the 50/50s, the slap-downs become a 50m try and all of a sudden people go 'well they're playing free-flowing rugby today'," Henderson said.
+"You could play South Africa's game-plan against the Sharks or someone like that and whenever you get however many points up, you're winning the 50-50s, the slap-downs become a 50m try and all of a sudden people go 'well they're playing free-flowing rugby today'," Henderson said.

-"Before you know it you're trying to beat South Africa at their own game.
-South Africa just won a World Cup doing their own game, they're incredible at it.
+"Before you know it, you're trying to beat South Africa at their own game.
+South Africa just won a World Cup doing their own game.
+They're incredible at it.

-"Falling into what they're incredibly good at I think is something a team probably shouldn't try and do playing a team like that."
+"Falling into what they're incredibly good at I think is something a team probably shouldn't try to do playing a team like that."

-Henderson, who will not feature in the opening rounds of the United Rugby Championship as he recovers from a thumb injury, is expected to be fully fit in time for Ireland's autumn Tests which begin against the USA in Las Vegas on 30 October.
+Henderson, who will not feature in the opening rounds of the United Rugby Championship as he recovers from a thumb injury, is expected to be fully fit in time for Ireland's autumn Tests, which begin against the USA in Las Vegas on 30 October.

 Hear the full interview with Iain Henderson and more on the first episode of The Ulster Rugby Show on BBC Two NI and the iPlayer at 22:00 BST on Thursday 23 September.